orlof/dcpu-admiral/README.md

     dtasm --binary admiral.dasm16 -o admiral.bin

-You can run the .bin provided, or the one you built as normal in Lettuce (SirCmpwn/Tomato), and with the following command with the Toolchain
+You can run the .bin provided with the following command with the Toolchain (currently edit() is not working with dtemu)

     dtemu admiral.bin

+You can also run admiral.bin with Lettuce (SirCmpwn/Tomato) (keyboard layouts are not working with Lettuce).

-You can also run Admiral in Devkit.
-Leave the admiral.dasm16 out of the project and specify interpreter.dasm16 as the starting point for execution.
+To work with devkit, leave the admiral.dasm16 out of the project and specify interpreter.dasm16 as the starting point for execution.
+(No known errors with devkit)

 <h4>USAGE</h4>